Skip to content

 Smart scheduling prevents a portion of no-shows before they happen by reducing the gap between booking and the appointment, offering convenient time slots, and making rescheduling easier than not showing up.
 The longer the lead time between booking and the appointment, the higher the no-show risk.
 An appointment booked three months out has a significantly higher no-show rate than one booked two weeks out.

-Practices with online scheduling see 24% fewer no-shows, according to Dental Economics.
+Online self-scheduling paired with automated text confirmations cuts no-shows by about 17%, according to Becker's research reported in Dental Economics.
 That's partly because online scheduling reduces friction (patients book when they're motivated, not when your office is open) and partly because self-scheduled patients tend to pick times that genuinely work for them.
 When a patient calls and accepts whatever slot your front desk offers, there's a higher chance it's not ideal, and not-ideal appointments are the first to get skipped when life gets busy.

 Same-day booking confirmation is another high-impact tactic.
 When a patient books online at 9pm on a Sunday, send an immediate confirmation text with all the details: date, time, provider, office address, what to bring.
 Don't wait until the automated reminder sequence starts days later.
 That immediate confirmation anchors the appointment in the patient's mind.
 According to HubSpot, 77% of patients want online booking capability, but only 26% of practices offer it per BrightLocal's consumer research.
 Practices that close this gap see measurable improvements in both no-show rates and new patient conversion.